xray-forge/stalker-xrf-book/src/xrf/installation.md

 ## 🧰 Check issues

 `$ npm run cli verify` - will check whether project is set up and ready to start developing

+## 💿 Updating submodules

+From time to time update of submodules is needed to load latest assets:

+`git submodule update --recursive`